PlatyPete/monster-hunter-wardrobe/README.md

 - 1. Try to open the app normally, and the warning popup will appear.
 Open System Preferences and go to Security & Privacy.
 In the General tab, "Monster Hunter Armor Wardrobe" will be listed in the "Allow apps" section: click "Open Anyway" to open the app.
 - 2. Right click, or Control + click, the app and select Open from the dropdown.
 The same warning popup will appear, but an "Open" button will be available.

+Theoretically, the app should run on macOS 10.12 Sierra or newer.
+In my brief testing, the OpenGL3 fallback did not work properly in 10.13 High Sierra.

 ### Windows

 Windows Defender will interrupt execution of this app, but you can click "Run anyway" to open it.
 A signed certificate would be expensive to maintain, so I am not expecting to code sign the app for Windows any time soon.
+I have only tested the Windows 64-bit build in Windows 10, though it should work just fine in Windows 11 as well.
+Theoretically, Windows 7 and 8 should be able to run the app, using OpenGL3 as a fallback if Vulkan drivers aren't available.

 ## Interface